Erin Frances Creative

 If you are not entirely happy with your purchase, I will gladly accept returns and exchanges if the item is returned within 7 days of receipt of your parcel.
 All items returned must be unworn in original packaging with tags still attached.
 The customer is responsible for return shipping costs.
 Once I receive the returned parcel in good order, either a credit note will be issued via email, or a new item will be on it's way to you.

 While I take every effort to produce well-made items, slip-ups are bound to creep in.
-Feel free to [ link hidden ] me with your story and I'll try my best to help you out.
+Let me know what the problem is and I'll try my best to help you out.
 That said, your side of the deal is to care for your purchase as lovingly as it was made.
-Please visit my [ link hidden ] for detailed information on materials, care and cleaning.
+Please visit my website ([ link hidden ]) for detailed information on materials, care and cleaning.

 How to find your ring size:

-4. Pop in to our studio for a cup of tea and I’ll gladly measure you up.
+2. Pop in to our studio in Claremont or our shop in Kalk Bay and I’ll gladly measure you up.

-5. Find a friendly jeweller and ask them nicely to take your measurement.
+3. Find another friendly jeweller and ask them nicely to take your measurement.

 We work with the British ring size system (A - Z) but can also convert sizes across different systems (American, Eastern etc).

 Some interesting facts.. most people’s left and right hands are slightly different in size; fingers on the dominant hand are often slightly bigger.
 Also, most people's fingers have a general tendency to expand and contract in warmer and cooler weather.
-It’s helpful to take this into account when choosing your ring size.
+It’s usually a good idea to take this into account when choosing your ring size.